wazuh/wazuh-documentation/source/development/packaging/generate-wpk-package.rst

 Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency.

-You can see how to generate a WPK package, an X509 certificate, and CA :ref:`here <create-wpk-key>`.
+To generate a WPK package, an X509 certificate, and CA, see :ref:`Custom WPK packages creation <create-wpk-key>`.

 To create a WPK package, follow these steps: